Do you know that the attention span of an average human being is 8 seconds?

 The logo throws light on the journey of Reliance from a huge Petroleum and Oil Company to a new world of Telecom & Data.

-Baskin-Robbins is owned by Dunkin Brands and is the largest chain of ice cream specialty store in the world.
-They are typically known for 31 flavors with their famous blue and pink logo that has the number 31 hidden in initials ‘BR’ introduced in 2005.
+Baskin-Robbins is owned by Dunkin Brands and is the largest chain of ice cream speciality store in the world.
+They are typically known for 31 flavours with their famous blue and pink logo that has the number 31 hidden in initials ‘BR’ introduced in 2005.

 Take a close look again!